casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 </details>

 This command will return a deploy hash that you can query using `casper-client get-deploy`.
-Querying the deploy allows you to verify execution success, but you will need to use the `balance_of` entry point to verify the account's balance as shown [below](#invoking-the-balance_of-entry-point).
+Querying the deploy allows you to verify execution success, but you will need to use the `balance_of` entrypoint to verify the account's balance as shown [below](#invoking-the-balance_of-entry-point).

 ### Transferring NFTs using Wasm